flagbit/hetzner-cloud-deploy-server-action/README.md

 ### Notes

 - `server-name` MUST NOT contain spaces.
+- `server-location` MUST be set, use e.g. 'nbg1'.
 - If you don't want the server to be deleted after the action has run, add `delete-server: false` as an input in your workflow
 - `ssh-key-name`'s value should be the name of the SSH key as recorded in the Hetzner's cloud console (Under Security -> SSH Keys)